Aryankavu: Aryankavu Shasta Temple

 The temple dedicated to Shasta at Aryankavu is situated near the border of Tamil Nadu.
 The temple is one of the important Shasta temples in Kerala.
 Ayyappan is depicted here as a teenager (young boy).
 The deity is known as Thiru Aryan and therefore the place got the name Aryankavu.

 Surrounded by forests, the temple is located on the National Highway 744.
 Just like in Sabarimala, women from the age 10 to 50 are not allowed inside the temple.
-The rituals and pujas followed at the temple is that of Sourastrian tradition.
+The rituals and pujas followed at the temple is that of Tamil tradition.
 The sanctum sanctorum of the temple has idols of Pushkaladevi, Shiva and Shasta.
 A young Ayyappa sits in the middle with Pushkaladevi on the left side and Shiva on the right side.

 The festival at the temple is celebrated during the concluding days of the Sabarimala Mandala Kalam.
 The most important festivals observed here include Pandiyan Mudippu, Thiru Kalyanam and Kumbhabhishekham.
 There are plans to include the temple as part of Sabarimala circuit.

 Other religious places

-There are two catholic churches: St. Mary's Catholic Church Archdiocese of Changanassery & St. George Malankara Catholic Church at Arankavu.
+There are two catholic churches: St. Mary's Catholic Church Archdiocese of Changanassery & St. George Malankara Catholic Church at Aryankavu.
 The St. George Malankara Catholic Church was established in the 1950s.
 The founder of the Church was Mr. K.V Abraham Vaidyer (Kaleekal) also known as Kannadi Vaidyar.
 He was an Ayurvedic physician as well as a member of the Grama Panchayat in 1957.

 There are also numerous Evangelicalist churches that are active in the area.

 The major center of worship of Muslims is the Edappalayam Juma Masjid.